vincentserpoul/techblog-hugo/content/post/react-dev-environment.md

 npm install -g babel
 ```

-Then in you javascript project, you canb create a .babelrc file with the following content:
+Then within your javascript project, you can create a .babelrc file with the following content:

 ```
 {